MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-provision-deploy-relational-database-offerings-azure/includes/3-azure-database-open-source.md

 ![Screenshot of an Azure Database for MariaDB logo](../media/mariadb-logo.png)Azure Database for MariaDB is an implementation of the MariaDB database management system adapted to run in Azure.
 It's based on the MariaDB Community Edition.

 The database is fully managed and controlled by Azure.
-Once you've provisioned the service and transferred your data, the system requires almost no additional administration.
+Once you've provisioned the service and transferred your data, the system requires almost no more administration.

 ### Benefits of Azure Database for MariaDB